saylesss88/nix-book/src/vcs/jujutsu.md

 ![jj tree](../images/jj2.png)

+Pushing to remote has been the biggest pain point so far, the branchless paradigm with gits branch centric flow causes you to be conscious of this fact.

 I have run into a few issues, such as every flake command reloading every single input every time. **What I mean by this is what you see when you run a flake command for the first time, it adds all of your flakes inputs.** I believe the